 A base level allowance of 50 basis points is applied to cover the non-diversifiable non-market risks associated with the Group's covered business.
-For the Group's businesses in less mature markets (such as the Philippines, Thailand and Africa) additional allowances of 250 basis points are applied.
+For the Group's businesses in less mature markets (such as the Philippines, Thailand and Africa) additional allowances of 250 basis points, or higher where there is more uncertainty, are applied.
 The level and application of these allowances are reviewed and updated based on an assessment of the Group's exposure and experience in the markets.
 For the Group's business in more mature markets, no additional allowance is necessary.
-At 30 June 2022, the total allowance for non-diversifiable non-market risk is equivalent to a \$(2.9) billion, or (8) per cent, reduction to the embedded value of long-term business operations.
+At 30 June 2023, the total allowance for non-diversifiable non-market risk is equivalent to a \$(3.0) billion, or (7) per cent, reduction to the embedded value of long-term business operations.